N8-CIR-Bede/documentation/rhel8/index.rst

 The ``login7`` command will be usable to connect to an interactive session on a RHEL 7 login node for a limited period of time.

-**Login node migration is provisionally scheduled for 2022-02-23**.
+**Login node migration is provisionally scheduled for 2022-03-10, with a contingency date of 2022-03-11**.

 Compute Node Migration
 ^^^^^^^^^^^^^^^^^^^^^^